dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 ```csharp
 builder.AddRabbitMQClient(connectionName: "messaging");
 ```

+> [!TIP]
+> The `connectionName` parameter must match the name used when adding the RabbitMQ server resource in the app host project.
+For more information, see [Add RabbitMQ server resource](#add-rabbitmq-server-resource).

 You can then retrieve the `IConnection` instance using dependency injection.
 For example, to retrieve the connection from an example service: